rouven0/TruckSimulatorBot/guide/driving.md

 **Special buttons**
 <:ts_gas:859857979619541022> will refill your truck.
+*Home* will show your profile and prompts you if you want to manage your truck or your company.

 **Job buttons**
 _New Job_ will provide you a with a new job that you will have to complete to get paid.